 On October 4, 2016, the U.S. District Court for the Eastern District of Missouri appointed Thompson Coburn partner Claire M. Schenk as Receiver over the following entities, which the Federal Trade Commission alleges have targeted consumers with fraudulent schemes related to computer “repairs” and antivirus software:

-The Receiver will soon set up a website for interested parties.
-Consumers who believe they have been defrauded by any of these entities can access information on the case through the website.
+Interested parties and consumers who believe they have been defrauded by any of these entities can access information on the case through this website: www.GATSreceivership.com.
 Those with immediate questions can contact GATSreceivership@thompsoncoburn.com.

 According to the FTC, Global Access Technical Support (GATS) and various related entities used pop-up internet advertisements to trick consumers into contacting their India-based telemarketing operation.
 “The advertisements are designed to look like an alert generated from within the consumer’s operating system or from a recognized technology company like Microsoft or Apple, warning that serious performance or security issues have been detected with the consumer’s computer,” the FTC explained in a memo filed with the Eastern District of Missouri which was unsealed on Oct.
 11.

 According to the allegations, when consumers contacted the call center remote access was gained to their computers and claims were made that tests had detected the existence of viruses, malware, or other threats.
 Consumers were then persuaded to spend hundreds of dollars for dubious “repairs” and tech support contracts.
 The FTC claims the defendants’ conduct cost U.S. consumers more than $5 million since 2013.